okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/java/enrollmentotherintegrationsteps.md

 #### 9. Prompt user to check email and start polling

-Prompt the user to check their email or phone to continue logging in, then continue to poll as defined in the [common steps](#polling-okta) section.
+Prompt the user to check their email or phone to continue signing in, then continue to poll as defined in the [common steps](#polling-okta) section.

 #### 10. Click the link in the email and complete Okta Verify setup